The following forms may be submitted to MIT to adjust your tax withholding amounts.

 Form W-8BEN-E is valid for three calendar years.

-VPF HR/Payroll provides access to the Glacier Tax Compliance System (GTCS) to help foreign national students and scholars determine their U.S. tax status (nonresident alien vs. resident alien).
-GTCS can also determine if you are exempt from paying U.S. tax due to your home country’s tax treaty with the U.S. If you are a foreign national student or scholar, GTCS will generate the appropriate withholding tax forms after all the required information is entered.
+VPF HR/Payroll provides access to the Sprintax Tax Determination System (TDS) to help foreign national students and scholars determine their U.S. tax status (nonresident alien vs. resident alien).
+Sprintax TDS can also determine if you are exempt from paying U.S. tax due to your home country’s tax treaty with the U.S. If you are a foreign national student or scholar, Sprintax TDS will generate the appropriate withholding tax forms after all the required information is entered.
 Withholding tax forms must be submitted to MIT at the start of an appointment in order for VPF HR/Payroll to apply a reduced tax rate or exemption.

 The content in this website is provided for informational purposes only.
 MIT does not offer legal, accounting, or tax advice and services.
 This information should not be used as a substitute for consultation with a professional accounting, tax, or legal advisor.
 MIT recommends that students consult a tax advisor for individual tax advice.